RyanFu008/digitize-heatmap/README.md

-# rasterize-heatmap
+# digitize-heatmap

-Lightweight and flexible tool for rasterizing heatmaps.
-A deployment can be found at [ryanfu.me/rasterize-heatmap/](http://ryanfu.me/rasterize-heatmap/).
+Lightweight and flexible tool for digitizing heatmaps.
+A deployment can be found at [ryanfu.me/digitize-heatmap/](http://ryanfu.me/digitize-heatmap/).

 ![Demonstration Image](assets/demo.png)